howsayhao/hj_reg_auto/README.md

     color: #999;
     padding: 5px;">Figure 2.1 register network architecture</div>
 </center>

+// FIXME
+`reg_network` is divided into SoC level and subsystem level.
+At SoC level, there are `regmst` and `regdisp` modules.

 The entire network consists of many Register Tree (`reg_tree`) modules generated by HRDA which may connect to upstream interconnect unit, such as ARM NIC-450 Non-coherent Interconnect.
 The number of `reg_tree` modules determines the number of interface the upstream interconnect forwards.